What Is Bad Debt Expense? How To Calculate and Record Bad Debt (With Examples)

 How to estimate bad debt expense when using the allowance method (examples included)

-You can use one of three formulas for bad debt expense to estimate your allowance for doubtful accounts.
-Thes methods are:
+You can use one of three bad debt expense formulas to estimate your allowance for doubtful accounts.
+These methods are:

 Each of these bad debt expense formulas and methods relies on historical averages of your business’ collections.
 Basing your estimated uncollectible amount on historical probability makes sense when your business’ underlying conditions are stable.
 For instance: